MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ## References

-The content for this article has been sourced from the following resources:
+The source of the content for this article is the following:

 - [Protecting remote workforce application attacks](https://www.microsoft.com/security/blog/2020/07/08/protecting-remote-workforce-application-attacks-consent-phishing/)
 - [Fostering a secure and trustworthy app ecosystem](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/build-2020-fostering-a-secure-and-trustworthy-app-ecosystem-for/ba-p/1257360)